-7 New occupational profiles are emerging on an ongoing basis as a result of the constant advances in technical and societal development.
+&lt;sup>7 New occupational profiles are emerging on an ongoing basis as a result of the constant advances in technical and societal development.
+At the same time, outdated profiles are disappearing.
+The number of dual training occupations therefore alters accordingly.